perihelios/proc-oo-ast/README.md

 ## Overview
 Object-oriented (OO) programming is a popular paradigm.
-However, a large portion of OO is simply tricks by the compiler to allow a syntax that is view as more desirable.
+However, a large portion of OO is simply tricks by the compiler to allow a syntax that is viewed as more desirable.

 For example, consider a class written in pseudocode: